qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Kafka's message size limit is 1MB by default.
 - In Kafka, across partitions, consume order may be different to produce order.
 If key is null then message's partition is not deterministic.
 - In Kafka, if a consumer processes too slow (no acknowledge within `max.poll.interval.ms`, default 5 min), the consumer will be treated as failed, then a rebalance occurs.
 That timeout is per-batch.
 If a batch contains too many messages it may reach that timeout, can decrease by `max.poll.records`.
-- Not doing rolling update.
-This also applies to file update.
-[Crowdstrike incident](https://www.crowdstrike.com/wp-content/uploads/2024/08/Channel-File-291-Incident-Root-Cause-Analysis-08.06.2024.pdf) and [Cloudflare incident 2025 Nov-18](https://blog.cloudflare.com/18-november-2025-outage/) could impact much smaller if they do rolling update to files.

 ### React